bluebirds-blue-jay/sequelize-service/README.md

 The only required dependency is a Sequelize model.

 `TUser` below is an interface describing a user's properties.
 It is suggested to describe this interface as the "creating" interface, meaning to require properties that are required to create the object and leaving the others either optional or readonly.
+`TUserComputedProperties` is an interface describing the possible computed properties for a user object.
 `UserModel` is the User Sequelize model.

 #### Manually